Meysəri

 Meysəri (also Meysary; Մեյսարի) is a village and municipality in the Shamakhi District of Azerbaijan.
 It has a population of 624.
 The village had an Armenian population before the exodus of Armenians from Azerbaijan after the outbreak of the Nagorno-Karabakh conflict.

 In Meysary there were two Armenian Apostolic churches: Surb Nshan and Surb Astvatsatsin.
 Surb Astvatsatsin was blown up in 1972.

+Population

+In the 19th and early 20th centuries, Meysari was predominantly an Armenian-populated village.
+According to various statistical and administrative sources: